 If there was one thing we learned about traveling in Manitoba, it’s just how beautiful the park systems are in the province.
 Whiteshell Provincial Park, which sits on the eastern border of Manitoba may be one of the most spectacular provincial parks in Manitoba.
 After exploring all the things to do in Winnipeg, Whiteshell was the first place that we wanted to explore in southern Manitoba.
 And with all of the things to do in Whiteshell Provincial Park, it’s no surprise that it’s one of the most popular day trips from the capital.

 Before we made the trip up to Churchill, with it’s raw, sub-arctic tundra, Whiteshell was the perfect glimpse into the beautiful nature of southern Manitoba.
 Whiteshell Provincial Park is exploding with beautiful lakes, rivers, boreal forests, and the raw rock of the Canadian shield.
-It’s easy to see why Whiteshell park is cherished by those in Manitoba and northern Ontario.
+It’s easy to see why Whiteshell park is cherished by those in Manitoba and northern Ontario towns such as Thunder Bay.
 After experiencing crater lakes, indigenous petroforms, and gorgeous hiking trails, Whiteshell Park immediately became one of my family’s favorite provincial parks in Canada.